Helen's monthly choice - November

 Polystichum setiferum (Divisilobum Group) 'Herrenhausen'

-It’s brilliant for creating year round ground-cover in naturalised planting schemes and woodland areas.
-Unlike most evergreen ferns, this one usually holds up well to the harsh weather, so although the filigree-fronds do become a little droopier, it maintains its handsome profile pretty much all the way through winter.
+This is one of my favourite ferns for creating year round ground-cover in naturalised planting schemes and woodland areas.
+Unlike most evergreen ferns, it usually holds up well to harsh weather, so although the filigree-fronds will become a little droopier, it maintains its handsome profile pretty much all the way through winter.
 In spring, cut it back just as the new foliage is starting to emerge to make the most of its distinctive shuttlecock-shaped fronds as they unfurl.

 Pachysandra terminalis

-A much underrated plant that is great for providing evergreen groundcover in hard to fill spots.
-It is reasonably fast growing (especially if treated well) and it is a whizz at filling bare, shady spots under trees and around shrubs.
+This much underrated plant is great for providing low-maintenance, evergreen groundcover in hard to fill spots.
+It’s reasonably fast growing (especially if treated well) and it's a whizz at filling bare, shady spots under trees and around shrubs.
 It can also be used for carpeting steep slopes and banks, or softening the edges of a path.
-It is a versatile, no-nonsense plant that will grow practically anywhere.
+In fact, this versatile, no-nonsense plant will grow practically anywhere.

 Skimmia japonica 'Rubella' (male)

 This tolerant evergreen shrub takes tough, problem areas in its stride.
 It copes well with cold and exposed positions, dense shade, heavy clay soils and atmospheric pollution.
-As a male plant, you will not get the bright red berries that form on the female Skimmias, but the pyramidal clusters of dark red buds, which last all through winter before opening to scented white flowers, are more than enough to make up for it.
+As a male plant, you won’t get the bright red berries that form on female skimmias, but in my opinion the pyramidal clusters of dark red buds, which last all through winter before opening to scented white flowers, are more than enough to make up for it.

 Vitis coignetiae

-Naturally occurring at the edges of a woodland where it is found scrambling through the tops of the trees, the massive (up to 30cm long), heart-shaped green leaves of this tendril climber will also turn spectacular autumnal colours as soon as the temperatures dip.
-In urban settings then, these plants are great for smothering a large pergola and providing a Mediterranean-style canopy of cover that will keep you shaded throughout the summer.
+Naturally occurring on the fringes of wooded areas where it’s found scrambling through the tree canopy, the massive (up to 30cm long), heart-shaped green leaves of this tendril climber will turn spectacular autumnal colours as soon as the temperatures dip.
+In urban settings, these plants are great for smothering a large pergola and providing a Mediterranean-style canopy of cover that will keep you shaded throughout the summer.

 Crataegus monogyna

-Producing a mass of scented white flowers in spring, and edible red haws later in the year, this is a decorative as well as practical hedge.
-It forms a foundation for many of our ancient hedgerows and according to the Woodland Trust, it is the second most advantageous plant for encouraging wildlife (it was pipped at the post by oak).
-Its thorny stems will deter unwelcome visitors and even cattle won’t be able to barge through it once it is established.
-To create a nice dense hedge, allow 3 plants per metre for a single row or 5 per metre for a double one.
+Producing a mass of scented white flowers in spring, and edible red haws later in the year, this makes a fabulous hedge.
+Forming a foundation for many of our ancient hedgerows, it's a sublime plant for both urban or rural gardens, helping to sustain a whole host of wildlife, whilst detering unwelcome visitors with its thorny stems.
+To create a nice dense effect, allow 3 plants per metre for a single row or 5 per metre for a double one.

 Viburnum × bodnantense 'Charles Lamont'

-Plants that can flower for a very long period should be highly prized in my opinion - and this deciduous shrub pulls out all the stops.
-It’s true that the flowers, which appear from late autumn to early spring, may not look too impressive from a distance, but get up close, get a whiff of the flowers, and I’m pretty confident you will change your mind.
-When cut for the vase, they will fill a room with their heady perfume – but make sure you don’t pinch them all as they offer a valuable source of nectar to all sorts of pollinating insects.
+Plants that flower for months on end should be highly prized - and in my opinion, this deciduous shrub pulls out all the stops.
+It’s true that the flowers, which appear from late autumn to early spring, may not look particularly eye-catching from a distance, but get up close where you can get a whiff of their perfume, and I'm pretty confident you'll change your mind.
+Cut some for the vase and they’ll fill a room with scent – but don't pinch too many, as they're a valuable source of nectar to all sorts of pollinating insects.